-Every effort must be made to help ensure journeys are completed without unnecessary delays, i.e. that drivers are aware of any potential traffic problems and that they plan their journey accordingly.
+Every effort must be made to help ensure journeys are completed without unnecessary delays, i.e.

+The transport SOPs must address procedures to be followed in the event of an emergency, such that drivers are aware of any potential traffic problems and that they plan their journey accordingly.